Maine Practice Materials with helpful tips

 Digest of the decisions of the Supreme Judicial Court, of the State of Maine, contained in volumes twenty-seven to forty-three, 1847-1857; by Wm.
 Wirt Virgin.

 TIP: These old Maine digests are useful when you're researching legal terms and concepts that may be a bit archaic.
-Also, the digesting of older cases in these titles is sometimes superior to the Maine Digest published by Thompson West.
+Also, the digesting of older cases in these titles is sometimes superior to the Maine Digest published by Thomson Reuters - West

 Maine Superior Court Digest, April 1986 to 2004, published by Maine Lawyers Review.

-TIP: The Federal Practice Digest searching online is available free at Cleaves on westlaw.com; printing charges apply.
+TIP: Federal Practice Digest searching online is available at Cleaves on Westlaw.com; printing charges apply.

 Forms

 Cowan, Casper F. Maine Real Estate Law and Practice.
-St. Paul, MN: West Group.
-This treatise includes some forms.
+St. Paul, MN: Thomson Reuters - West This treatise includes some forms.

 Creteau, Paul G. Maine Real Estate Law.
 Portland, ME: Castle Pub., 1969, revised through the 106th Legislature, 1975.
 This treatise includes some forms.